ionos-cloud/cert-manager-webhook-ionos-cloud/README.md

 ### Compatibility:

-This extension is **tested** with the following cert-manager major versions: v1.15.x, v1.16.x, v1.17.x
+This extension is **tested** with the three latest cert-manager minor versions.